DeveloppeurPascal/DCB2023-Socket-Messaging-library-and-generator/README.md

 ## Replays

-Replays of this week's conference can be seen on [LearnDelphi.org's YouTube channel](https://www.youtube.com/@LearnDelphi) and [Embarcadero Technologies' YouTube channel](https://www.youtube.com/@EmbarcaderoTech).
+Replays of this week's conference can be seen on [this playlist at Embarcadero Technologies' YouTube channel](https://www.youtube.com/playlist?list=PLwUPJvR9mZHiwEXqFkPf5yJAotzDiC4BP).

 You can also [view or replay this session on Serial Streameur](https://serialstreameur.fr/client-server-made-easy-with-the-socket-messaging-library-for-delphi-coding-bootcamp-2023.html).